stevedep/Netatmo_PPM_Hue/README.md

 ##### Settings
 The settings parameter consists of a nested dictionary with the rooms that each have a station or optionally also a module to retrevieve the CO2 level.
 The light(s) that need to be coloured in that room are specified (in a list).
 Finally, optionally, you can specify a motion sensor that checks for presence in the room.

 To obtain the light and sensor identifiers, I recommend the app 'all 4 hue'.
-In this app you can select a light or sensor and then choose 'show internal identifier'
+In this app you can select a light or sensor and then choose 'show internal identifier'.

+## Initial use
+When you start instance the first time, using instance_name.start(), you will be prompted to push the button on your bridge.
+Every 10 seconds a retry is attempted to connect to the bridge.
+So within 10 seconds after pushing the button a connection is attempted.
+When you push the button on the bridge a username is released by the bridge.
+This username is stored in a json file.

+## Defaults
+The current version of this module works with a number of fixed values:

+> The function getHue assumes a range PPM range of 400 - 900.
+>
+> The function getHue sets the colour by changing the amount of red for PPM values of 400 to 800.
+>
+> The function getHue sets the colour by changing the amount of green and blue for PPM values of 800 to 900.
+>
+> Therefore, purple is good, blue is not so good and green is bad.

+## Contribution
+The TODO.md file contains the todo items / roadmap.
+We are looking for contributers!